gliu2k/SAP-Datasphere/SAC/Index.md

 To be added...

 ## 8. Business Content
-It is not availbe in the trial version.
+It is not available in the trial version.

 Refer to this [article](https://pages.community.sap.com/topics/cloud-analytics/business-content).